bethkux/ASS_ENR1/identification_of_responsibilities.md

 #### Responsibilities

+1. Communication management interface
+    - Provide access to the “Course Communication” section.
+    - Display enrolled students and allow filtering or selection.
+    - Support single or group message targeting.

+2. Message composition and automation
+    - Enable writing messages or selecting templates.
+    - Auto-fill course and recipient details.
+    - Validate message content and recipient list.

+3. Email sending and logging
+    - Send emails through the system mail service.
+    - Confirm delivery status to the teacher.
+    - Log communication events for auditing.

 ### Feature: Enrollment Lock and Notifications

 As a student department officer (SDO), I need the system to automatically lock enrollments and send notifications before and after the processing period, to ensure deadlines are followed.